The Animal Training Quick Fix

 I know, I know.
 I'm laying it on pretty thick!
 I’m even starting to make myself feel a little guilty about the amount of exercise my pets and I get in a week!
 Is anybody else feeling it?
 If you’re anything like me, when you look at all this information you’re thinking, “Man!
 I know I need to do this.
 I know I need to get out there with my pets and get regular exercise in, but I still struggle to do so every week!”

 Let me give you the extra motivation and accountability you need to do this!
 Studies have shown that we may be more motivated and likely to follow through on exercise if we have a reward system.
-[10, 11] Over the next 3 months, King’s Creatures will be implementing a variety of motivation and accountability initiatives to help us all stay on track with exercise for our pets:
+[10, 11] Check out these motivators:

 Accountability and Tips on Social Media If your pet isn’t a dog, don’t worry!
 We aren’t leaving you out.
 There will be plenty of motivation for you too.
 Make sure to follow King’s Creatures on Facebook, Instagram, Twitter, and Pinterest for regular tips and insights into exercising any pet!
-Our cats will be participating in daily exercise too!
-I’ll be posting Stories on the King’s Creatures Facebook & Instagram pages each time we walk with the dogs and exercise the cats.
+Our cats participate in daily exercise too!
+I often post Stories on the King’s Creatures Facebook & Instagram pages when we walk with the dogs and exercise the cats.
 (Do you want you and your pet to be featured?
 Shoot KCAT a DM with a picture or video of your exercise!)

 Let’s all do our best to ensure our pets are living their best lives!
 We’ve got this!